Frequently Asked Questions

 - Bill Gates

-Couldn’t have said it better Mr. Gates.
 Vegas Vanguard is a lot closer to “life” than it is “school.”
-You may not make it because you just may not be ready, talented enough, driven enough, or any other myriad of reasons.
+You may not make it because you just may not be ready, talented enough, prepared enough, or any other myriad of reasons.
 You may be phenomenal but just slightly less phenomenal than that one person we took instead you.
 But the truth is, we can’t take everyone, and we can’t teach you from scratch.
+We also can’t take ego or bad attitude; remember, we have to live with you about seven months.

 What happens if I make it?